tpoisot/ms_connectance_complexity/ms_conn_compl.md

 driving higher level network properties such as nestedness or modularity, which are important drivers of network dynamics [@fortuna_nestedness_2010].

-However, it is worth asking if we were not too quick in discarding connectance in profit of degree distribution.
+However, it is worth asking if we were not too quick in focusing most of our research effort on degree distribution, in detriment to more fondamental work on connectance and its effects.
 A network, ecological or otherwise, can be viewed as a physical space that edges (interactions) occupy.
 The size of this space is limited by the number of nodes.
 This means that there are physical constraints on the filling of a network, due to the fact that placing the first edge will limit the number of ways to place the remaining edges, and so on.
 For example, there is only one way to have a fully connected network, and there are a limited number of ways to have a network with the lowest possible connectance.
 For this reason, and given the rising importance of degree distribution in the literature, it is important that we clearly understand how constrained this distribution actually is in relation to connectance.
 In this contribution, using an argument from combinatorial statistics and simulations of pseudo-random networks under two different models, we present strong evidence that degree distribution, along with other emerging network properties, are constrained (and can be predicted to a certain extent) by connectance.
 We discuss the consequences of our results for the comparison of different ecological networks, and for the generation of random networks in null-model analyses.

 # Statistical argument